GShuttleworth/athena/README.md

 1. If you have not already done so, install Webex Teams Client.
 If you have already, go to step 2.

-Go to [Cisco Webex](https://www.webex.com) homepage and select "Team Collaboration".
+..(Go to [Cisco Webex](https://www.webex.com) homepage and select "Team Collaboration".
 This will take you to the Teams  download page.
-Go back to the "Install the Webex Teams client" section if you've missed that step.
+Go back to the "Install the Webex Teams client" section if you've missed that step).

 2. Once teams is installed create a new teams space by pressing the "+" sign on the client

 3. Give your new space a name *(optionally you can add your bot name at this stage or we can do it later)*